Giulia-Calia/LEAF/README.md

+# !!!
+Please visit https://github.com/Plant-Net/LEAPH-EffectorComb.git for the final version of the tool !!!

 # LEAPH - (ensembLe model for Effector clAssification in PHytoplasmas)
 LEAPH is an ensemble machine learning predictor able to classify effector proteins form other function-generic proteins.
 It is compose by 4 classification models: Random Forest, XGBoost, Gaussian Naive Bayes and Multinomial Naive Bayes.